openfga/.github/pull_request_template.md

 ## Review Checklist
 - [ ] I have added documentation for new/changed functionality in this PR or in [openfga.dev](https://github.com/openfga/openfga.dev)
 - [ ] The correct base branch is being used, if not `main`
-- [ ] I have added the required unit tests
+- [ ] I have added tests to validate that the change in functionality is working as expected